 I had so many things to do that I felt the more I worked, the better it would be.
 That was my first mistake.
 I later realized that the more I worked, the more angry and tired I felt, and consequently, I wasn’t giving my 100%.

-We are all learning how to work remotely; it’s a process.
-Even remote work dinosaurs can tell you about how many times they had to change their routine.
+Even remote-work dinosaurs can tell you about how many times they had to change their routine.
 The problem is that when you don’t disconnect from work, your mind and body start suffering the consequences.
-You can develop metabolic syndrome, diabetes, and even increase your risks of getting a heart attack.
+You can develop metabolic syndrome and diabetes, and even increase your risks of getting a heart attack.
 In terms of mental health, overworking can lead to depression and anxiety.

 Currently, as companies are shifting towards hybrid and remote work models, unplugging after work becomes more challenging.
 If I have learned one thing in these past months, it’s that when you disconnect from work, you connect with yourself and your surroundings.
 You feel happier, and ironically, you have more time and energy.